 — Michael Beschloss, author of Presidents of War

 “Franklin D. Roosevelt has been a strangely elusive figure to biographers, but he comes vividly to life in Jonathan Darman’s moving and insightful portrait.
 A gifted historian and writer, Darman has given us a parable of redemption through suffering, a sensitive portrait of a marriage, and a fascinating study of the acquisition of power.
 This is the gripping story of how a lightweight playboy became a great world leader.”

 — Evan Thomas, author of First: Sandra Day O’Connor

 "This moving portrait of Franklin Roosevelt’s rise to power gives us new insights on his inner life.
 Jonathan Darman writes with grace, ease and a keen eye for human detail as he tells the story of FDR in his crucible years.
 It’s about the making of the man before the presidency, before his greatness, and what he had to do and face before he could become who he really was.”

 — Peggy Noonan, columnist The Wall Street Journal

 “At a time when suffering and resilience have taken on new meaning for us all, Jonathan Darman offers us a compelling and compassionate portrait of a man who did extraordinary things because he came to understand both.”

-— Drew Gilpin Faust, President Emerita of Harvard University and author of This Republic of Suffering
+— Drew Gilpin Faust, author of This Republic of Suffering

 — Reveals how personal hardship helped Franklin and Eleanor Roosevelt become transformational, compassionate leaders